tokio-rs/website-next/content/tokio/tutorial/channels.md

 - [watch]: multi-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.

 In this section, we will use [mpsc] and [oneshot].
-The others will be used in later sections.
+The other types of message passing channels are explored in later sections.
 The full code from this section is found [here][full].

 [channels]: https://docs.rs/tokio/0.2/tokio/sync/index.html
 [mpsc]: https://docs.rs/tokio/0.2/tokio/sync/mpsc/index.html